Optimal Regulation and Investment Incentives in Financial Networks: A Network Approach to Measuring and Regulating Risk-Taking

 \subsubsection{Nested-Split Graphs}

 We now consider a more general class of core-periphery networks that allows for asymmetries between core banks.
-The setup is the same as above, except that core banks no longer form a complete clique but a nested-split graph.
+Such asymmetries are observed empirically, so we want to allow for them in our analysis.\footnote{For instance, \cite{d2025unintended} estimate that derivative exposures between the largest US banks have been shifting toward a tiered structure since the implementation of clearing regulations from the Dodd-Frank Act.} The setup is the same as above, except that core banks no longer form a complete clique but a nested-split graph.
 Core banks then differ in how connected they are to other core banks, creating a hierarchy within the core.

 Formally, the set of core banks is partitioned into tiers $\ell=1,\dots, L$, such that banks in tier $L$ are connected to all other core banks, and banks in tier $\ell$ all have the same set of core counterparties, which is a strict superset of the core-counterparties of banks in tier $\ell'<\ell$.
 By construction, banks in tier $\ell$ then have more core counterparties than banks in tier $\ell'$ whenever $\ell>\ell'$.\footnote{The tiers can be characterized by their degrees, with banks in tier $L$ having degree $n_c-1$ and then core banks in lower tiers having lower degrees.
 If a core bank is connected to some other core bank with degree $d$, then it is connected to all core banks with degree at least $d$.} These network structures have the property that the core can be partitioned into two sets: a clique of nodes that are all exposed to each other, and an independent set that is only exposed to the clique.
 That is, there exists a threshold $\overline{\ell}$ such that banks in tiers $\ell>\overline{\ell}$ form a clique, and banks in tiers $\ell\leq \overline{\ell}$ form an independent set.\footnote{Note that tiers below $\overline{\ell}$ might still have different connectivity to tiers above $\overline{\ell}$.
 So, with multiple tiers, these can be quite rich objects. }